Exploring the Mystery – Verse One of the Tao Te Ching

 Allowing is a great act of faith.
 Especially when you’ve been hurt and this world feels dangerous and threatening.
 (Hello!
 Tension in the jaw over here.)

-Are you allowing it?
+Are you allowing?

 I should be here.
 No, I should be there.
 This entire situation shouldn’t be this way.”